wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

    The DAG can be used to generate an execution plan by a scheduler, which is then dispatched to the worker nodes for execution.
 This way, all functions in the DAG knows the full topology and can work autonomously.

+2. Preserving states or passing information across function invocations can be achieved by using a key-value store.
+   Accesses to the KVS can be accelerated with a per-worker node cache.

 **Comments:**

 1. Only static DAGs are supported, and it seems that the scheduler needs to plan ahead before the DAG starts execution.